 Opening hours

-The entrance is open 24 hours a day, all year round.
-The visitor centre is just inside the entrance.
+The entrance is open 24 hours a day, all year round, and there is a visitor center just inside the entrance

-Visitor Center Opening Hours (Special opening days may be held on public holidays)
+Visitor Center Hours of Operation (Special opening hours may apply on public holidays)

 - November to March: 8am to 4pm